auryn-macmillan/DAOForum/Agenda: Meeting #1.md

 2. How will Doahub be governed?
    * What potential models are available for governance, and what are the pros and cons for each?
-     * How much governance can we abstract out of human hands through the use of smart contracts?
+     * How much governance can we abstract out of human hands?
    * What do waht do we want the relationship between Daohub and the DAO to look like?

 3. What are the core features of the platform?